eecs489staff/a1-sockets-mininet/docs/readme.md

 You can use the presence of the `-s` option to determine `iPerfer` should operate in server mode.

-If arguments are missing or extra arguments are provided, you should print the following and exit:
+If arguments are missing or extra arguments are provided, you should print the following as exactly specified (with a newline after it) and exit with status code 1:

 `Error: missing or extra arguments`

-If the listen port argument is less than 1024 or greater than 65535, you should print the following and exit:
+If the listen port argument is less than 1024 or greater than 65535, you should print the following as exactly specified (with a newline after it) and exit with status code 1:

 `Error: port number must be in the range of [1024, 65535]`